Undergraduate Academic Policies

 Grading Scale

 Grades are used as a quantitative measure to indicate a student’s academic progress.
-Monroe College transcripts record letter grades.
+Monroe University transcripts record letter grades.
 Each letter grade has a numerical value (on a 4-point scale), and a numerical average range (on a 100% scale).
-The Monroe College undergraduate grading scale is as follows:
+The Monroe University undergraduate grading scale is as follows:

 Note: A grade of “incomplete” may be assigned in rare circumstances and requires prior approval.
 Completion must be accomplished before the add/drop period or the “I” will automatically be changed to an “F”.